Stepping Back in Time with a Visit to The Neon Boneyard

 - Bring water.
 One hour in the sun with little shade is the norm.

 - Wear comfortable shoes as you walk quite a bit.
-The Neon Boneyard is small but slow-moving.
+The boneyard is small but slow-moving.

-- There’s a discounted ticket available combining the Neon Boneyard with the nearby Mob Museum
+- There’s a discounted ticket available combining the Boneyard with the nearby Mob Museum

 What say you?